perymimon/react-anime-manager/README.md

 })
 ```

-`useAnimeManager` is a hook that tracks after the entry, movement and exit of items from collection.
-It brings all the metadata info needed to activate animation based on that actions on the JSX step or direct on the DOM's element that was created from that JSX.
-Also, it allows items that have been removed from the collection to be recreated there JSX so you have the chance to make remove-animation on them.

-Also the hook exposed `done()` callback to call when some animation's phase are done.
-It's mandatory to call it to let the manager know that the element is done with its current state and now it's phase should update to static state or should be removed completely from the tracking state.

-● `tracking: array<object> | object` :  can by object, primitive, or array-like of objects with unique id.
+● `tracking:array<object>|object`: Can be object, primitive, or array-like of objects.

 example of primitive: `true/false` `0/1/2/3`  `"foo" | "bar"`
 example of objects` : `[{name:'foo',id:1},{name:'bar',id:2}]`

-●  `key: string` : case-sensitive string represented object's key's name that used to identify each item on the tracking array-like. `key` can be set at the second argument or inside the options object.
-If tracking is object or array of objects that argument are mandatory . but if tracking is primitive the accual value of that primitive will used as the key.
+● `key:string`: case-sensitive string represented object's key's name that used to identify each item on the tracking array-like. `key` can be set litral at the second argument of the hook or inside the options object.
+If tracking is object or array-like of objects that argument are mandatory . but if tracking is primitive the accual value of that primitive will used as the key.

 example:
 `useAnimeManager(tracking, 'id')`
 `useAnimeManager(tracking, {key:'id'})`

-●  `options: object`: optional object with the following optional [settings](/#Options)
+●  `options:object`: optional object with the following optional [settings](/#Options)

 ● `itemStates`: metadata return for each tracking items with the follwing key as describe [here](/#ItemState instance)

-#### Options:object setting
+## Options:object setting

 ● `options.key:string`: As describe above

 ● `options.oneAtATime:boolean` default `false`.
-control if retunts will be array of metadata or just the first (oldest) one
+control if retunts metadata will be array or object of the first (oldest) tracking item.
-In some cases it more sense to stick to older tracking item until it animation-remove will complete before dealing with the next one. like if the original tracking is not array-like of items.

-example of the different between `{oneAtATime:true}` and `{oneAtATime:false}`
+In some cases it more sense to stick to older tracking item until it animation-remove will complete before dealing with the next one. like if the original tracking is not array-like of items.here are exmaple of the different between `{oneAtATime:true}` and `{oneAtATime:false}`

 when `{oneAtATime:false}`
 ```jsx
 stateItems = useAnimeManager(true,{oneAtATime:false})
 // stateItems = [{item:true, phase:ADD, done(), ...}]